-The Best Audition Songs for Alice in Wonderland JR.
+Audition Songs for Alice in Wonderland JR. – By Character

-If you’re looking for audition songs for Alice in Wonderland JR., it’s best to choose a family-friendly song from Disney or musical theatre repertoire that matches the show’s tone and suits your vocal range.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Alice in Wonderland JR., it’s fitting to choose a family-friendly song from Disney or musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Alice in Wonderland JR. is a Disney musical, most of the audition songs below are wholesome and perfect for children singers.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.